frank038/SimpleDesktop/README.md

 The trashcan change its icon to reflect its state, empty or not empty.
 The Recycle Bin space is reserved and exclusive.
 To use a wallpaper, just put an image named wallpaper.jpg at the exactly screen sizes in the program folder.

+Limitations: only one item at time can change its position on the desktop.

 Needed:
 - python3
 - pyqt5